 By 1941, a journalist had discovered that they were forgeries.
-All the same, the theory they present is still widely believed to be the true story of what happened to the Roanoke colonists.
+The theory they present is still widely believed to be the true story of what happened to the Roanoke colonists.

 They just left

-After, you know, their governor left saying he’d bring back help and then just didn’t return, one of the more feasible theories argues that the settlers of Roanoke abandoned the colony – and disappeared, one presumes, into the wilderness.
+After their governor left saying he’d bring back help and then didn’t return, one of the more feasible theories argues that the settlers of Roanoke abandoned the colony – and disappeared into the wilderness.

 What actually happened to England’s first American colony?
 Who’s to say.
 All we can say for sure is that this is a piece of 4 July history you won’t be hearing Americans bringing up too much today.